 - a.
 K-8: - i.
 Students in grade 8 enrolled in pre-algebra or higher. - ii.
-State satisfaction and engagement survey administered to parents, students, and teachers (effective starting in the 2018-2019 school year). - iii.
-Communication with parents on student achievement (effective starting in the 2018-2019 school year). - iv.
+Communication with parents on student achievement (effective starting in the 2018-2019 school year). - iii.
 Chronic absenteeism. - b.
-High School:

-- i.
+High School: - i.
 College and career readiness determined through a combination of students participating in advanced opportunities, earning industry recognized certification, and/or participation in recognized high school apprenticeship programs. - ii.
-State satisfaction and engagement survey administered to parents, students, and teachers (effective starting in the 2018-2019 school year). - iii.
-Students in grade 9 enrolled in algebra I or higher. - iv.
-Communication with parents on student achievement (effective starting in the 2018-2019 school year). - v.
+Students in grade 9 enrolled in algebra I or higher.

+- iii.
+Communication with parents on student achievement (effective starting in the 2018-2019 school year). - iv.
 Chronic absenteeism. - c.
 Alternative High School: - i.
 Credit recovery and accumulation. - ii.
 College and career readiness determined through a combination of students participating in advanced opportunities, earning industry recognized certification, and/or participation in recognized high school apprenticeship programs. - iii.
 State satisfaction and engagement survey administered to parents, students, and teachers (effective starting in the 2018-2019 school year). - iv.
 Communication with parents on student achievement (effective starting in the 2018-2019 school year). - v.
 Chronic absenteeism.